firstdarkdev/modpublisher/readme.md

     // Tag to use for GitHub release.
 Defaults to version githubTag.set("v${project.version}")

+    // Whether to create the GitHub release if it doesn't exist yet.
+Defaults to true createGithubRelease.set(true)

+    // Whether to update the GitHub release if it already exists.
+Defaults to true updateGithubRelease.set(true)

     // Fancy display name for the upload.
     // Will default to the project version if not set